patilharss/alumni-management-system/README.md

 # alumni-management-system
-This is Alumni management  system created using MERN stack
+This is Alumni management  system created using MERN stack And MongoDB atlas